Volunteering opportunities

 Loans and returns desk volunteer

-Stonnington Toy Library is seeking a friendly person to volunteer regular hours at our not-for-profit community organisation in a customer service role.
-Volunteers will work with staff to keep the Toy Library running smoothly.
+Stonnington Toy Library is seeking a friendly person to volunteer regular hours in a customer service role at our nonprofit community organisation.
+Volunteers will work with staff to ensure the smooth running of the Toy Library.

 Volunteer duties include: